WebStorm 2024.2 Help

 Exit the LightEdit mode

-On the status bar of the LightEdit mode, click Access full IDE and from the list of options, select how you want to proceed such as open the current file in the project, open the recent project, or open the new one.
+• On the status bar of the LightEdit mode, click Access full IDE and select Open the Current File in Project.

 Access full IDE